The two common species of voles present in the B.C. Interior are stout-bodied, short-tailed rodents often mistakenly called field or meadow mice.

 4. Place wire or plastic mouse guards around the base of trees, especially young trees, to exclude mice.
 Mouse guards should extend to at least 45 cm above soil level and 5 - 10 cm below.

-If squirrels have become a problem where you are, schedule an appointment with QFI Pest Control.
+If voles have become a problem where you are, schedule an appointment with QFI Pest Control.

 Check out our monthly protection program options for year-round pest control.

 QFI's protection plans are more than preventative pest programs.